COVID-19 Daily Update - Pocahontas Times

 CHARLESTON, W.Va. – The West Virginia Department of Health and Human Resources (DHHR) reports there are no confirmed cases of Coronavirus Disease 2019 (COVID-19) in West Virginia.

-As of March 14, 2020, at 9:30 p.m., West Virginia, through its public health lab, has tested 39 residents for COVID-19, with 38 results coming back negative and one test pending.
+As of March 15, 2020, at 9:30 p.m., West Virginia, through its public health lab, has tested 41 residents for COVID-19, with 38 results coming back negative and three tests pending.

 Now that COVID-19 testing is expanded and available through commercial laboratories and some hospitals, DHHR is only reporting those tests that have been processed through its state public health lab.
 All positive results obtained by commercial laboratories are reportable to DHHR and are included in the positive case counts.